infobip/infobip-rtc-js-1.x-deprecated/README.md

 \* WebRTC support in Safari started with version 11.

 \** WebRTC support in Microsoft Edge for Android, iOS and macOS started with Chromium-based version 79.
+InfobipRTC is supported only for Chromium-based Microsoft Edge versions for Windows also.

 \*** WebRTC support in browsers other than Safari started with iOS version 14.3.